When the narcissist emotionally destroys you.

 When our minds are programmed to think in negative ways, we find it increasingly more difficult to find the joys in life, overwhelmed with negative emotions, often causing anxiety and CPTSD.

-There are lots of steps to overcome anxiety and CPTSD which I’ve talked about before, another to help with this is reprogramming our subconscious mind to work for us, this takes time an practice, once you can master your own thoughts and emotions life becomes more joyful, it doesn’t mean bad things will not happen, or pain those low moments will not hit, it means you’ll be better prepared for how to handle those moments, be able to understand how to make life work for you, so when something happens In a morning like you can not find your car keys and start to think it’s going to be one of those days, then find everything about that day to make it one of those days, you’ll stop and think, find them, call a friend, get public transport, you’ll recognise it’s just a moment in time and doesn’t need to affect the rest of your day, you’ll find methods within your mind to overcome obstacles rather than avoid them, overcome situations, rather than let them bring you down, face the real problems rather than finding other problems.
+There are lots of steps to overcome Anxiety and CPTSD another to help with this is reprogramming our subconscious mind to work for us, this takes time and practice, once you can master your own thoughts and emotions life becomes more joyful, it doesn’t mean bad things will not happen, or pain those low moments will not hit, it means you’ll be better prepared for how to handle those moments, be able to understand how to make life work for you, so when something happens In a morning like you can not find your car keys and start to think it’s going to be one of those days, then find everything about that day to make it one of those days, you’ll stop and think, you’ll find those negatives.
+Stop yourself call a friend, get public transport, you’ll recognise it’s just a moment in time and doesn’t need to affect the rest of your day, you’ll find methods within your mind to overcome obstacles rather than avoid them, overcome situations, rather than let them bring you down, face the real problems rather than finding other problems.

 6. The constant criticism, from how you look, what you wear, your shape, size, hair, they constantly go at any flaws or insecurities that you might have had, they pick us apart bit by bit, from telling us directly.
 Overt.
 “You couldn’t do that course.”
 To the covert “I wouldn’t bother if I was you.”
 They slowly invalidate how we feel about ourselves, our capabilities, our thoughts, so they can feel better within themselves.